 OCTOBER 11: CELEBRATE INDIGENOUS PEOPLE’S DAY @ THE MATT

-Learn more about the history and future of the indigenous people in the United States.
+Learn more about the history and future of the indigenous people in Connecticut.
 Kids will create their own story stones to learn about the importance of Indigenous oral history.
 They’ll then explore the museum’s galleries to reflect on the stories that are told through art.